Ekenc/Project4/README.md

-# Predicting Changes in Glaciers And Sea Levels
+# Predicting Changes in Glaciers Mass And Sea Level

 ## Project Description